-Always move a chain-based cut-off saw at least 10 feet (3 m) away from the fueling area before starting.
+Always move the saw at least 10 feet (3 m) away from the fueling area before starting.

-Place the chain-based cut-off saw on clear ground.
+Place the saw on clear ground.
 Ensure that secure footing is established and diamond chain is not contacting any objects.

 COLD ENGINE STARTING PROCEDURE